 In terms of content, the ECLAP users present an equal interest on content and informative web pages.
 Among the content accessed and downloaded, the most requested are PDF documents with 60%, while online video streaming and documents view provoke similar interest of about 18%, images are seen in the 55% of the cases.
-These data have also to be weighted with respect of the offered population of the 112000 content elements that present: 65% images, 4.5% of audio video, 1% of web pages, 29% of documents.
-For more details about statistic and analysis capabilities see http://www.eclap.eu/drupal/?q=node/3750
+These data have also to be weighted with respect of the offered population of the 112000 content elements that present: 65% images, 4.5% of audiovideo, 1% of web pages, 29% of documents.

-9 Conclusions
+7 Conclusions

 The strong technological evolution in the field of digital media, digital library, social networking and cloud computing have determined a strong push in the renovation of cultural heritage solutions for archival institutions and museums.

 ECLAP is presently used by more than 35 institutions mainly from Europe.
 It may be regarded as a new generation of digital content service tools for cultural heritage institutions that allow them to exploit specific and advanced benefits from semantic and social media technologies: networking and social networking, automated user recommendations, automated content management, advanced and collaborative content aggregation tools, IPR management, advanced indexing and search facilities, social graph and LOD, and mobile applications.
 These advanced features are also supported by precise and massive administrative and monitoring tools, which include facilities for social network analysis, and statistical data analytics.

 ECLAP can be regarded as a vertical service for performing arts institutions, while it could be easily replicated for several other cultural heritage single institutions and/or aggregations of them.
-Moreover, some of the ECLAP tools (IPR Wizard, MyStoryPlayer, Social Graph, automated back office based on AXCP, MINT metadata mapper, etc.) can be also adopted in other services.
+Moreover, some of the ECLAP tools (IPR Wizard, MyStory-Player, Social Graph, automated back office based on AXCP [7], MINT metadata mapper, etc.) can be also adopted in other services.